orangelight/Robostangs-Robot-Communication-Protocol/README.md

 Set a RRCPCommand name to SOCKETCLOSED and it will be called when a client timesout or disconnects.
 Android now supported!!!

+**NOTE:** Safe threading is not supported for reading data from the server!!!

 Things to do
 =======================================
 - [x] Byte arrays
 - [ ] Maybe have robot server be able to send commands to client
+- [ ] Make reading date from server thread safe
 - [ ] Make sure everything works